 Several studies suggest that tVNS is generally well tolerated and may help improve depressive symptoms.
 However, since only a few studies have been conducted so far, it's hard to draw any firm conclusions.

-May alleviate headaches and migraines
+Easing headaches and migraines

 In 2017, the FDA cleared the first prescription tVNS device for managing episodic cluster headaches and migraines.